MBACP, FdSc Integrative Counsellor

 Hello and welcome.
-My name is Sarah Holland and I provide a professional and welcoming private counselling service based in Amesbury, Salisbury.
+My name is Sarah Holland and I provide a professional and welcoming private counselling service based in Amesbury, Wiltshire.

 The First Step

 Daunting isn't it, realising you need some help and looking for the right counsellor?

 It takes courage to get this far, but looking through profiles can be overwhelming.
 You want to find someone you will feel truly comfortable talking to, but it's so hard to know through words and photos.
 I hope you find what you're looking for, either in my profile or elsewhere.

 Maybe you have an uneasy feeling that things aren't right, but you just can't put your finger on exactly what's getting you down.
 Perhaps you know what the problem is, but you need a safe, confidential and supportive space, just for you, to be listened to and talk things through.

 If you carry around emotional pain for long enough, that uncomfortable feeling can become the norm.
 You might worry about how counselling will change your relationship with that hurt feeling because keeping it boxed up and hidden inside you is what you're used to.

 Keeping those thoughts and feelings contained can start to feel more and more difficult and can affect your relationships and your overall quality of life.

 Counselling can help you to develop a healthier and more honest relationship with yourself and your feelings, but this journey can also bring you in touch with difficult emotions.
 It can be scary to make the first step, but I will aim to create a trusting and safe environment for you from the moment we meet and throughout our counselling relationship;